 4. It is not always easy to become pregnant again

-One successful pregnancy does not guarantee that the next ones will be simple to conceive.
+One successful pregnancy does not guarantee that the next one will be simple to conceive.
 The inability to become pregnant or maintain a pregnancy after giving birth is known as secondary infertility, and it happens often.
 However, you might be able to become pregnant once more with the assistance of a fertility doctor.

 5. Male-factor infertility is more common than you realize